andgineer/TRegExpr/docs/regular_expressions.rst

 Negative lookbehind assertion: ``(?<!foo)bar`` matches "bar" only if it's not prefixed with "foo".
 Limitation: the regex "foo" must be of fixed length, ie contains only operations for fixed length matches.
 So quantifiers are not allowed, except braces with the repeated numbers ``{n,n}``.
 Char-classes are allowed here, dot is allowed, ``\b`` and ``\B`` are allowed.

-Assertions are allowed only at the very beginning and ending of expression.
-They can contain subexpressions of any complexity (quantifiers are allowed, even groups are allowed).
-Lookahead and lookbehind can be present both.
+Limitation: brackets for lookahead must be at the very ending of expression, and brackets for lookbehind must be at the very beginning.
+So assertions between choices ``|``, or inside groups, are not supported.

 Non-capturing Groups
 --------------------